BenjaminDoran/motif-paper/sections/paper-intro.md

 Biologic Motifs have a rather general definition and much like the grouping of genes may serve many functions.
 As a general rule, motifs are short often 8-30bp (base pairs) long [@das_survey_2007].
 In the genome, among other roles, they may serve as transcription factor binding sites (TFBS), such as in the lac operon or the TATA box.[@hannenhalli_eukaryotic_2008].
 Finding these biologic motifs is useful for categorizing genes and proteins, and assists in furthering our understanding of how to regulate gene expression and protein formation.
 Research into motif discovery aids in the development of new treatments and cures for a host of human diseases.

 ### Representation
-Motif models are most commonly represented as a "point frequency matrix" (PFM) [cite pfm].
+Motif models are most commonly represented as a "point frequency matrix" (PFM) [@hung_motif_2017].
 In PFMs each row is labeled by a base nucleotide, in the case of DNA from the set (A, C, G, T), and the columns indicate the aligned sequences positions.
 Each cell in the matrix is then calculated as the number of bases of its row type at that position.
 For instance, given these generated sequences:

 ```
 1 CCCCT TAACC 10